-Recommend to City Council:
+Recommend to City Council that City Council:

-- Find the project exempt from CEQA pursuant to CEQA Guidelines Sections 15305 and 15061 (b)(3). - Introduce an Ordinance (Attachment 6 of this report) to Rezone 35 contiguous single family home lots from R-1 (Low Density Residential) to R-1/S (Low Density Residential/Single-Story). - 3.
+- Find the project exempt from CEQA pursuant to CEQA Guidelines Sections 15305 and 15061 (b)(3). - 2.
+Introduce an Ordinance (Attachment 6 of this report) to Rezone 79 contiguous single family home lots from R-1 (Low Density Residential) to R-1/S (Low Density Residential/Single-Story). - 3.
 Introduce an Ordinance with modified boundaries to rezone fewer properties. - 4.
 Deny the rezone.